 Google’s “How Search Works” report highlights the importance of keywords for SEO:

-If you want to produce content that Google and your audience love, start with keywords.
+To produce content that Google and your audience love, start with strong keywords.

 Keywords are the words and phrases people use when searching for things online.
 Because they’re derived from search queries, inserting them into your content can improve its chances of appearing in relevant search results.

-However, there are a few concepts to cover before you begin to craft content around them.
+However, there are a few concepts to cover before you begin to build content around them.

 Long-tail versus short-tail keywords